 To identify the best mixer grinders in India, we have used each and every product recommended here to give an in-depth analysis of its performance.
 We buy them in retail just like our readers so that the units are not cherry-picked by the manufacturers.

-We use each mixer grinder in a regular Indian kitchen for 10-15 days or sometimes even longer.
-This gives a fairly good understanding of its grinding performance, ease of use and cleaning.
-To objectively analyse and compare the models, we grind a set of ingredients and compare the results.
+We use each mixer grinder in a regular Indian kitchen for a month or sometimes even more.
+This gives a fairly good understanding of its grinding performance, ease of use, and cleaning.
+To objectively analyze and compare the models, we grind a set of ingredients and compare the results.

 For wet grinding efficiency, we grind idli batter and also make dry fruit milkshakes.
 We then check and see how the consistency varies, whether there are unprocessed chunks etc.